 These priorities expand on those established in the adopted FY 2020-21 Fund Expenditure Plan to specify that expenditures from the Fund will focus on solutions for small DACs and low-income households, address emergency or urgent funding needs expeditiously, address CWSs and school water systems at-risk of failing, promote regional-scale consolidations, and add a priority related to expediting planning through use of TA.
 A new priority was also added for consistency with the State Water Board’s proposed Racial Equity Resolution and associated Racial Equity Action Plan.

 Up to $130 million will be available from the Fund for local assistance and state operations.
-The target allocations of the Fund for FY 2021-22 (Table ES-1) are consistent with the priorities and will be used in conjunction with other available complementary funding from the larger SAFER Program to address funding gaps.
+The target allocations of the Fund for FY 2021-22 (Table ES-1) are consistent with the priorities and will be used in conjunction with other available complementary funding from the larger SAFER Program.
+Fund resources will be used to address funding gaps (i.e., where other funding sources cannot be used or are not sufficient) and to expedite priority projects (e.g., where other available funding resources have additional constraints that result in longer timelines for completing a funding agreement or providing reimbursement).

 The FY 2021-22 target allocations are in addition to projects already funded in FY 2020-21 and prior.
 Items to note include:

 Solutions are primarily focused on small DACs and low-income households.